 - Wes Becker Excellent School Award – This award is named after Wesley Becker, co-creator of Direct Instruction and longtime Professor of Educational Psychology at the University of Oregon.
 This award is given to a school for exemplary implementation of Direct Instruction.

 An independent committee will review nominations from the field and honor individuals and schools that have made a significant difference in the educational achievement of children.
 Please take time to think about and nominate a student, colleague, and/or school.
-Perhaps it is someone who worked with a child after a parent had been told the child “has a learning disability” and will never learn to read.
+Perhaps it is someone who worked with a child after a parent had been told the child "has a learning disability" and will never learn to read.
 Or a classroom teacher whose students have consistently shown notable performance gains.
 Your nominee may be a principal who stood by what was right and implemented DI successfully.
 Or a college professor who taught a methods class centered around DI.
-Or a student that made amazing progress this current school year.
+Or a student who made amazing progress this current school year.
 There are many more examples out there.